Last Revised: 2021-11-11

 The X-700 has, as I understand it, an additional capacitor at the top of the camera and the replacement of that isn’t covered here.
 Replacing just the bottom capacitor is sometimes enough to get the camera working again and sometimes not.

-Many electrolytic capacitors contain an electrolyte in liquid form and, with the passage of time, this eventually evaporates, leaving the capacitor with an impaired ability to hold an electrical charge.
-As the capacitor weakens any sudden load, such as that which occurs during shutter firing, is increasingly taxing the battery directly – this causes the voltage to drop momentarily (known as “sag”) before returning to its previous level.
-Once the degree of voltage sag becomes too high the camera will shut down as the remaining voltage provided by the battery is no longer sufficient to power the other circuitry.
-Replacing the capacitor with one of the designed capacity removes the load from the battery and, in many cases, is all that’s required to get the camera working again.
+These types of capacitor contain a liquid electrolyte and, with the passage of time, this can leak or dry out, leaving the capacitor with a reduced charge capacity.
+As the capacitor weakens, sudden loads (such as the shutter firing) are increasingly drawn directly from the battery.
+This causes the voltage to drop or “sag” momentarily before returning to its previous level.
+Once the voltage sag becomes too high the camera will shut down during shutter firing, as the voltage is no longer sufficient to drive the other camera circuitry.
+Replacing the capacitor restores the buffer of charge required to drive the shutter and, in many cases, that’s all that’s required to get the camera working again.

 An extensive toolkit isn’t needed for this job.
 As long as you have a half-decent soldering iron and the skills to wield it then you’ll just need a standard screwdriver to access the circuitry beneath the base plate.

 The original capacitor from the X-500 and X-300 will be either a 200uF or 220uF, 4 volt, electrolytic cap and most likely of the reputable Nichicon brand.
 Suitable replacements are easy to get, although capacitors with a 6.3V rating are likely to be much more widely available – you can freely go to a higher voltage rating but be aware that the physical size of the cap often increases as you do so.